QuantumXenon/origins-plus-plus-mod-compatibility/README.md

 ## Origins++ Mod Compatibility Datapack

-This is a datapack which can be used with Origins++ to add compatability for modded items like food and armour.
+This datapack provides a compatibility layer between Origins++ and other mods to allow for modded items like food and armour to be added to the tags used by Origins++

 To add support for a new mod either:
 - Submit a pull request adding items from a mod into the relevant tags (fast)